 Recovery counselors also offer encouragement and inspiration from a place of deep understanding and compassion.
 Through the perspective of having “been there,” they’re able to offer authentic advice and real-life tips to help men and women navigate their newly sober lives.

-Our recovery counselors, Christian Frazier and Amanda Dillard, share their story of recovery, and how they work with patients in Bluff Plantation’s residential, partial hospitalization and intensive outpatient programs.
+Our recovery counselors, Christian Frazier and Amanda Dillard, share their story of recovery, and how they work with patients in Bluff’s residential, partial hospitalization and intensive outpatient programs.

 Q. What inspired you to become a recovery counselor?